conversejs/converse.js/docs/source/jsdoc_intro.md

 The public API is accessible via the `window.converse` global and is therefore available to all JavaScript running in the page.

-The private API is only accessible to plugins, which have been whitelisted and registered before `converse.initialize` (which is a public API method) has been called.
+Tehe private API is only accessible to plugins, which have been whitelisted and registered before `converse.initialize` (which is a public API method) has been called.
 See the [plugin development](https://conversejs.org/docs/html/plugin_development.html) section for more info on writing plugins.